-But why are we holding the tournament right now?
+But why did we hold the tournament right now?

-If you have gone to the Pensoft website at any point this year, visited our booth at a conference, or received a newsletter from any of our journals, by this time, you must be well aware that in 2022 – more precisely, towards the end of the year – we are turning 30.
-And we ain’t afraid to show it!
+If you have gone to the Pensoft website at any point in 2022, visited our booth at a conference, or received a newsletter from any of our journals, by this time, you must be well aware that in 2022 – more precisely, on 25 December – we turned 30.
+And we weren’t afraid to show it!

 Indeed, 30 is not that big of a number, as many of us adult humans can confirm.
 Yet, we take pride in reminiscing about what we’ve done over the last three decades.

 Long story short, we wanted to do something special and fun to wrap up our anniversary year.
 While we have been active in various areas, including development of publishing technology concerning open and FAIR access and linkage for research outcomes and underlying data; and multiple EU-supported scientific projects, we have always been associated with our biodiversity journal portfolio.

 Besides, who doesn’t like to learn about the latest curious creature that has evaded scientific discovery throughout human history up until our days? 😉